You Are Here: Home » Major Table Tennis Tournaments

 You'll find a calendar of international events here and you can get all the results of the Major tournaments by following the links below.

-The results from these tournaments also enable the ITTF to produce a monthly world ranking list (sometimes known as a rating list).
+The results from these tournaments also enable the ITTF to produce a world ranking list (sometimes known as a rating list).

 ^ Top of page ^